 The Facebook mapping project seems to support one of Deloitte's technology forecasts for 2019 that large organizations will be driven by AI.
 According to Deloitte, an IA-driven enterprise is one in which humans and machines work together within digital systems designed to take advantage of data-driven insights.

 In a statement, Facebook says its Boston team uses advanced computer vision and machine learning to combine satellite imagery from Digital Globe with public census data and other sources to create detailed population density maps.

-"Facebook maps ensure that we focus our volunteers' time and resources where they are most needed to improve the effectiveness of our programs," said Tyler Radford, executive director of the Humanitarian team OpenStreetMap, which is part of the Project.
+“Facebook maps ensure that we focus our volunteers' time and resources where they are most needed, to improve the effectiveness of our programs,” says Tyler Radford, executive director of the Humanitarian OpenStreetMap team, which is part of the Project.